How Black businesspeople were left out of Washington’s green gold rush after marijuana was legalized

 The confusion around Kemp’s Cannabis is just the latest example of the uphill battle to create racial equity in the cannabis industry.

 Just like in every other aspect of the criminal legal system, African Americans have long borne the greatest brunt of the country’s racially biased drug enforcement policies.
-In a 2020 report, the American Civil Liberties Union said that even after legalization, Washington still saw more than two times the number of Black people arrested for marijuana possession than white people, despite having roughly the same rate of use.
+In a 2020 report, the American Civil Liberties Union said that even after legalization, Washington still saw Black people twice as likely to be arrested for marijuana possession than white people, despite having roughly the same rate of use.
 In Whatcom County, that number jumps to Black people being over nine times more likely to be arrested.

 But for many local Black cannabis entrepreneurs, the door to participation in the state’s green gold rush has been largely closed.
 According to the city of Seattle last week, the city is “not aware of any majority Black-owned cannabis retail stores operating in Seattle currently.”

-Note: Correction: This story was updated on Dec.
-7, 2020, to correct the comparison of arrest rates for marijuana possession between Black and white people in Washington.
-Black people were 2.1 times as likely to be arrested for possession as white people in 2018, the most recent year analyzed by the ACLU.